 The SPRINT PNS system is a treatment that doesn’t involve medications, is fully adjustable, and can potentially offer more complete pain relief than other similar therapies.
 It is a safe procedure with low risks.

-While appropriate patient selection is key, SPRINT peripheral nerve stimulation appears to be a solid option for acute and chronic pain where more conservative therapies have been exhausted.
+While appropriate patient selection is key, SPRINT peripheral nerve stimulation is an option to consider for acute and chronic pain where more conservative therapies have been exhausted.